pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/07_Filter_Service.md

 ## 1 - Setting up Filter Types
-Each product listing has different filters like drop downs, multi selects, input fields, number ranges, etc. and each of these Filter Types require
+Each product listing has different filters like drop downs, multi selects, input fields, number ranges, etc. Each of these Filter Types require
 - special configuration
 - special presentation in the view
 - special filter conditions for the Product Index

-The Filter Types are responsible for these three tasks.
-By composing filter definition objects (see next chapter) out of Filter Type object [field collections](../05_Objects/01_Object_Classes/01_Data_Types/19_Fieldcollections.md) a simple configuration of filters is possible for the user.
+The Filter Types are responsible for these three tasks and can be used for composing filter definition objects (see next chapter).

-The backend implementation of Filter Types is done in php classes which extend the abstract class `\Pimcore\Bundle\EcommerceFrameworkBundle\FilterService\FilterType\AbstractFilterType` and are responsible for creating the correct filter conditions based on the Product Index implementation and rendering the filter output to the frontend.
+The backend implementation of Filter Types takes place in php classes which extend the abstract class `\Pimcore\Bundle\EcommerceFrameworkBundle\FilterService\FilterType\AbstractFilterType` and are responsible for creating the correct filter conditions based on the Product Index implementation and rendering the filter output to the frontend.